Star Wars Detours: Cancelled release

 Footage of the series debuted at Star Wars Celebration VI in mid-2012; it was planned to be set between the events of Star Wars: Episode III – Revenge of the Sith and Episode IV – A New Hope.
 In March 2013, Lucasfilm postponed the release of the series, after reconsidering whether a comedy series would be a sensible way to introduce the franchise to new fans, when a sequel trilogy was being produced.
-That September, Seth Green said 39 episodes had been completed, with 62 additional scripts finished.
+That September, Green said 39 episodes had been completed, with 62 additional scripts finished.

-In October 2015, during a live stream of Life Is Strange, Felicia Day mentioned that the show had been canceled.
+In October 2015, during a live stream of Life Is Strange, Day mentioned that the show had been canceled.
 In June 2018, Lucasfilm filed a new trademark for the series.

 In November 2020, a six-minute episode, "Dog Day Afternoon", was leaked onto the internet.
-The episode features Zuckuss and 4-LOM (played by Andy Richter and "Weird Al" Yankovic) attempting to rob Dexter's Diner.
+The episode features Zuckuss and 4-LOM (voiced by Richter and Yankovic) attempting to rob Dexter's Diner.
 Lando Calrissian, Boba Fett, and Jabba the Hutt also appear.
 The episode was taken down shortly after it was leaked.

 In June 2021, Entertainment Weekly asked Green if he knew when the show might be released.
 He replied, "The most recent conversations I've had with anybody who would be in a position to say so say that it's not soon. ... the way it's been explained to me is that there hasn't been enough interest high enough up to go through what it would take to put it out, and that there isn't an interest in releasing this content on Disney+ from Lucasfilm."

-In March 2022, "Weird Al" Yankovic revealed that he and other cast members had recorded original songs for the series, with the cancelled third season planned to feature a musical.
+In March 2022, Yankovic revealed that he and other cast members had recorded original songs for the series, with the cancelled third season planned to feature a musical.

 In 2023, Space.com opined that Star Wars lacked an official comedy motion picture, noting that the release of Detours would fill that void, exposed by Star Trek's 2020 adult animated series, Lower Decks.

 At 2025's Star Wars Celebration Japan, a Lucasfilm Animation retrospective poster was released, featuring a stormtrooper from the series among the studio's wide array of projects.
 Collider cited this as the first official acknowledgement of the series in over a decade.

+In July 2026, Green revealed at San Diego Comic-Con that a curated selection of episodes would be showcased at George Lucas's upcoming Lucas Museum of Narrative Art.